-Recently many dog breeds have been crossed with poodles, resulting in many new types of dogs called “doodles”.
+Recently many dog breeds have been crossed with poodles, resulting in new types of dogs called “doodles”.
 There are Golden doodles (golden retriever and poodle), Aussie doodles (Australian Shepherd and poodle), St. Berdoodles (St. Bernards and poodles), etc.

 Poodles are low-shedding dogs and this trait is passed on to some of their offspring, including many doodles.
 The coats of doodle puppies vary widely, even among puppies from the same litter, but the low-shedding coat is highly prized by people looking for a dog that will leave less hair around the house.